 Many company CEOs and CFOs today spend a good deal of time working the banking environment.
-Most are frustrated by the current tight credit situation.
-Many of our client companies are still performing at very good levels.
-Some are interested in taking advantage of acquisition opportunities, other growth plans with new products and new markets.
+Many of our client companies are performing at very good levels.
+Some are interested in taking advantage of acquisition opportunities; others in growth plans with new products and new markets.
 Some are looking for the opportunity to hedge the risk and perhaps take a few chips off the table.
 Other have good performing companies, but have issues with their balance sheet.

 I have been surprised at how few business owners, CEOs and CFOs are aware of MINORITY RECAPS as a potential means for growth capital, taking a few chips off the table, and possibly providing for balance sheet stabilization.
-In light of the current credit markets, a more challenging market for company sales, etc. we recommend consideration of minority reaps.
+We recommend consideration of minority recaps.

 Minority recapitalizations (Minority Recaps) - Owners of mid-market and family-owned companies can sell less than 50 percent of their shares at minimal, or no, minority discount and still retain control.

-Owners of mid-market and family-owned companies can sell less than 50 percent of their shares at minimal, or no, minority discount and still retain control; they can receive cash for their shares; they can use debt, as well as equity, to enhance returns; they can keep a significant equity tranche for a second exit – when market conditions might again be peaking; and they can pursue an aggressive and ongoing business plan designed to stimulate organic growth and financing acquisitions.
-In a challenging economic environment, this allows private company owners to lower risk by lowering the personal financial concentration they have in their business through diversification.
+Owners of mid-market and family-owned companies can sell less than 50 percent of their shares at minimal, or no, minority discount and still retain control; they can receive cash for their shares; they can use debt, as well as equity, to enhance returns; they can keep a significant equity tranche for a second exit - when market conditions might again be peaking; and they can pursue an aggressive and ongoing business plan designed to stimulate organic growth and finance acquisitions.
+This allows private company owners to lower risk by lowering the personal financial concentration they have in their business through diversification.

-Minority recaps are not an appropriate alternative for everyone.
+Minority recaps are not an appropriate for every business owner

 The company needs to have the following characteristics: